-A description of the procedures and record-keeping with respect to beneficial ownership interests in the Bonds, payment of principal of, and premium, if any, and interest and other payments with respect to the Bonds to Direct Participants (as defined below) or Beneficial Owners (as defined below), confirmation and transfer of beneficial ownership interests in such Bonds and other related transactions by and among DTC, the Direct Participants and the Beneficial Owners is based solely on information provided by DTC and is included in "Exhibit D - Book Entry System - The Depository Trust Company".
+A description of the procedures and record-keeping with respect to beneficial ownership interests in the Bonds, payment of principal of, and premium, if any, and interest and other payments with respect to the Bonds to Direct Participants or Beneficial Owners, confirmation and transfer of beneficial ownership interests in such Bonds and other related transactions by and among DTC, the Direct Participants and the Beneficial Owners is based solely on information provided by DTC and is included in "Exhibit D - Book Entry System - The Depository Trust Company".
 Accordingly, no representations can be made concerning these matters and neither the Direct Participants nor the Beneficial Owners should rely on the following information with respect to such matters, but should instead confirm the same with DTC or the Direct Participants, as the case may be.
-Information concerning DTC and the Book-Entry Only System has been obtained from DTC and is not guaranteed as to accuracy or completeness by, and is not to be construed as a representation by, the Underwriter, the Issuer or the Participants.
+Information concerning DTC and the Book-Entry Only System has been obtained from DTC and is not guaranteed as to accuracy or completeness by, and is not to be construed as a representation by, the Issuer, the original purchaser(s) or the Participants.